 Resistance risk depends for a large part on the mode of action.
-Microorganisms with an indirect mode of action (e.g. host plant defence induction or competition for nutrients) are often not at risk of resistance development in target organisms.
+As stated in EPPO PP1(276(1) microorganisms with an indirect mode of action (e.g. host plant defence induction or competition for nutrients) are often not at risk of resistance development in target organisms.
 In such cases this data point can be addressed with a statement.
-Microorganisms with a mode of direct mode of action (for example infection of the target organism, or production of a toxin) can be at risk of resistance development, and several such cases are known from practice.
+Microorganisms with a direct mode of action (for example infection of the target organism, or production of a toxin) can be at risk of resistance development, and several such cases are known from practice.
 In these cases the EPPO standard for resistance risk analysis should be followed.
 Please refer to EPPO standard PP1/213(4) (Resistance risk analysis)

-It should be noted that most microorganisms are not listed in the FRAC or IRAC mode of action classifications.
-It is therefore important to clearly describe the mode of action and the current resistance situation, if possible with references to scientific literature.
+It should be noted that most microorganisms and other low risk products are not listed in the FRAC or IRAC mode of action classifications.
+Therefore, it is important to clearly describe the mode of action and the current resistance situation, preferably with references to scientific literature.